 Zero Configuration Setup

-As an alternative to the conventional network configuration, VersaSync can also be setup using the zero-configuration networking technology ("zeroconf").
+As an alternative to conventional network configuration, VersaSync can also be set up using the zero-configuration networking technology ("zeroconf").

 Prior to using zeroconf, ensure the following requirements are met: